pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/paper-editing-and-story-concepts.md

 You can also explore the corresponding interactive transcriptions project at <a href="http://whistleblower.press" target="_blank">whistleblower.press</a>.

 For the purpose of learning the paper-edit process, we suggest to not watch the video, and just rely on the text transcription.
-If you need adjustment such as using text to speech, you can do so on the pdf version before printing.
+If you need adjustment such as using [text to speech](http://pietropassarelli.com/alpaca_speech/), you can do so on the pdf version before printing.
 But we'd recommend doing the hilighting and the rest of the process on paper.

 Let me also re-iterate that on the other hand for day to day editing of video interviews we recommend using [autoEdit.io](http://autoEdit.io), as described in the [last section](/digital-paper-editing/autoedit-2-digital-paper-editing-software.md).
-But that nothing beats the analogue workflow to learn the process as well as key story crafting ideas and techniques along the way.
+But bear in mind that nothing beats the _analogue workflow_ to learn the process as well as key story crafting ideas and techniques along the way.

 ![3 interviews with Transcriptions](/assets/3 interviews with Transcriptions.png)